Study Abroad Alumni

 Tiffany Fong ’18

 I knew I wanted to study abroad before I came to Mudd.
-The idea of learning different histories, exploring landmarks, and eating delicious food was so appealing, I ended up studying abroad twice: Beijing, China in the summer after my freshman year and Budapest, Hungary my junior spring.
+The idea of learning different histories, exploring landmarks and eating delicious food was so appealing, I ended up studying abroad twice: Beijing, China, in the summer after my first year and Budapest, Hungary, my junior spring.
 In Beijing, I got to eat Peking duck and explore China’s historical landmarks.
 But I especially loved my semester in Budapest!
-I took computer science classes not available at Mudd, explored Hungarian and other European cities, and had some wild adventures.
-As a global ambassador, I am excited to tell anyone (and everyone) about my adventures as well as tips about life abroad.
+I took computer science classes not available at Mudd, explored Hungarian and other European cities and had some wild adventures.

 Elijah Carbonaro ’18